Asian shares track Wall St weakness as eyes on Fed comment

-Asian shares were Friday following a listless session on Wall Street, where a slide in banks and industrial companies offset solid gains for the technology sector.
+Asian shares were mixed Friday after a listless session on Wall Street, where a slide in banks and industrial companies offset solid gains for the technology sector.
 A lack of progress in trade talks between the U.S. and China was weighing on sentiment.

 Continue Reading Below